Audio Protection & Error Recovery

 5. All sends fail immediately with CircuitBreakerError

-6. Chunks remain in queue and IndexedDB
+6. Chunks remain in sendQueue in memory

 7. After 60s, circuit transitions to HALF_OPEN